MustBeArt/SlowSoftSerial/README.md

 * Standard Arduino Serial API interface, so most everything works the way you expect

+* Optional hardware handshaking (CTS) on transmit on any GPIO pin

 ## Limitations

 * Sensitive to interrupt latency from other libraries.
 Speed limit